 This commitment includes training managers and all other employees about their rights and responsibilities under the equality, diversity and inclusion policy.
-Responsibilities include staff conducting themselves to help the organisation provide equal opportunities in employment, and prevent bullying, harassment, victimisation and unlawful discrimination.
+Responsibilities include staff conducting themselves to help Master Private Finance provide equal opportunities in employment, prevent bullying, harassment, victimisation and unlawful discrimination.

-3. Take seriously complaints of bullying, harassment, victimisation and unlawful discrimination by fellow employees, customers, suppliers, visitors, the public and any others in the course of the organisation's work activities.
+3. Take seriously complaints of bullying, harassment, victimisation and unlawful discrimination by fellow employees, customers, suppliers, visitors, the public and any others in the course of their work activities.

-Such acts will be dealt with as misconduct under the organisation's grievance or disciplinary procedures, and appropriate action will be taken.
+Such acts will be dealt with as misconduct under Master Private Finance's grievance or disciplinary procedures, and appropriate action will be taken.
 Particularly serious complaints could amount to gross misconduct and lead to dismissal without notice.

 Further, sexual harassment may amount to both an employment rights matter and a criminal matter, such as in sexual assault allegations.
 In addition, harassment under the Protection from Harassment Act 1997 – which is not limited to circumstances where harassment relates to a protected characteristic – is a criminal offence.

-4. Make opportunities for training, development and progress available to all staff, who will be helped and encouraged to develop their full potential, so their talents and resources can be fully utilised to maximise the efficiency of the organisation.
+4. Make opportunities for training, development and progress available to all staff, who will be helped and encouraged to develop their full potential, so their talents and resources can be fully utilised to maximise the efficiency and effectiveness of Master Private Finance

 5. Make decisions concerning staff based on merit (apart from in any necessary and limited exemptions and exceptions allowed under the Equality Act).